Ramacsv/ConeWeb/index.md

 **_The story of Suitecase’s  plan to bring the ice cream._**

-_As I have told you in my early stories, Suitecase lives in the sky on may islands._
+_As I have told you in my early stories, Suitecase lives in the sky on many islands._

 _He also lives on earth.
 One of the island is Lake Island where there are ten lakes._